Familial prostate cancer

 Approximately 1–2% of prostate cancer is due to pathogenic variants in the BRCA1 and BRCA2 genes.
-These show an autosomal dominant inheritance pattern.3
+These show an pattern.

-Features suggestive of increased risk of carrying a pathogenic BRCA1 or BRCA2 variant genes include two or more relatives affected by breast or ovarian cancer on the same side of the family (maternal or paternal) plus an additional high-risk feature:4,5
+Features suggestive of increased risk of having a pathogenic BRCA1 or BRCA2 variant include two or more relatives affected by breast or ovarian cancer on the same side of the family (maternal or paternal) plus an additional high-risk feature:

 - relatives with breast or ovarian cancer